CLARKYBOI/AWS-Security/README.md

 ## Quick Documentation / Note
 CLI command to change username - **aws iam update-user --user-name NAME --new-user-name NEWNAME**
   - User will stay in group but permissions will not transfer and will have to be reassigned to the new name
+### Elastic Beanstalk
+Service Role - IAM role that EB assumes to interact with other AWS services